tulbureandreita/viva-tours-face-analysis/facial-analysis/README.md

 4. Add images in assets/dev-images or the image place of your choice

 5. Mock for Raspberry pi to send image and test
+   (you can also test the Endpoint with POSTMAN)
 # using the python-multipart library for file uploads!
 import requests
 import time